Set up a device template

-After you select Done, the Temperature measurement appears in the list of measurements.
-In a short while, you can see the visualization of the temperature data that the simulated device has generated.
-When you create a device template, a simulated device is generated from the template that enables you to test the behavior of your application before a physical/real device is connected.
+After you select Save, the Temperature measurement appears in the list of measurements.
+In a short while, you see the visualization of the temperature data from the simulated device.

 The data type of the telemetry measurement is a floating point number.

 To add a new event measurement, select + New Measurement and select Event as the measurement type.
 Enter the details on the Create Event form.

 Provide the Display Name, Field Name, and Severity details for the event.
 You can choose from the three available levels of severity: Error, Warning, and Information.

 For example, you can add a new Fan Motor Error event.

 |Fan Motor Error||fanmotorerror||Error|

 After you select Save, the Fan Motor Error measurement appears in the list of measurements.
 In a short while, you see the visualization of the event data from the simulated device.